evilfrogking/CS271/project4/README.md

 ### FILL
 DATE??
 TIME?? -- I will finish this project by Wednesday, May 14th
 DATE??
 TIME?? -- I needed to update the date I finish the project, I had a roadbump
 DATE??
-TIME?? --UPDATE: I will finish the project on Friday, 5/17/24.
+TIME?? -- UPDATE: I will finish the project on Friday, 5/17/24.
 Sorry for the continued delays.
 My fiance went out of town, and I needed to pick up a lot of the chores and animal care while he was gone, and I'm a bit behind now.
 I also started a new job!
 Thanks, Kevin, for all you do to keep my ship chugging along.
 DATE??
 TIME?? -- Shoot looks like I'm going to need to tackle Fill tomorrow.
 Very sleepy.
 5/19/2024 10:16 PM -- Finished fill!
 Sam and I worked on the design together, then ended up combining our code to get a really smooth running fill.
 Here is a log of that conversation.
 TL;DR After testing Sam's code while running the animation, I noticed that the white summation fully runs if you did not hit a key fast enough while the code ran.
 We set it up to where the loops check for a keypress at the beginning of each iteration, creating a much smoother and responsive program!